Boudoir Preparation Guide

 At the end of the shoot.

-Within two weeks of your shoot, we’ll have your photo reveal appointment over Zoom, where you’ll see all your proofs and choose your favourites.
-Before the appointment, I’ll send you a PDF of tiny, low-resolution thumbnails so you can start thinking about your favourites.
-You'll choose your full collection during the Zoom call together!
+Within one week of your experience, I’ll send you a PDF of tiny, low-resolution thumbnails so you can start thinking about your favourites.
+This usually has a minimum of the best 30 images (depending on your package).
+You'll choose your full collection during our video call together!

 Frequently Asked Questions